 The destination experts, Princess Cruises has been carrying passengers all over the world for over fifty years.
-With a fleet of eighteen ships, Princess Cruises allows passengers to discover the wonder and beauty of the natural world.
+With a fleet of seventeen ships, Princess Cruises allows passengers to discover the wonder and beauty of the natural world.

 Princess Cruises wanted to fundamentally change the way their guests accessed information onboard their ships.
 As mobile devices are such an integral part of guest's daily lives before they board our ships, it only made sense to extend and transform the Princess experience with [email protected]